googleapis/sample-tester/README.md

 ./sampletester -s convention/manifest/ex.language.test.yaml convention/manifest/ex.language.manifest.yaml
 ```

-Flags of interest:

-* `-s` and `-s -v` to get a test summary in stdout, without or with textual output from each testcase
+Usage notes:

+* `sampletester` exits with a non-zero code if there was any error in the flags, test config, or test execution
+* if you're interested in seeing results on stdout, you'll probably want to run with the `-s` flag.
+If you want to debug a test failure, you'll want `-s -v`
-* `--xunit=FILE` to output a test summary in xUnit format to `FILE` (in progress; currently spits out bare-bones output to stdout)
+* `--xunit=FILE` to output a test summary in xUnit format to `FILE` (output still needs to be expanded)

 ## NOTES

-**tl;dr: things are in flux**
+**tl;dr: things are settling down, but still changing a bit**

 * Recent changes of interest:
   * the executable is now `sampletester`, which is a symlink to `test_sample.py`.
 In a future release, the name of this Python file will change to `sampletester.py`
-  * most of the time you will want to run with the `-s` flag.
-If you want to debug a test failure, you'll want `-s -v`
+  * exit code (see above)
+  * `-s` and `-v` (see above)
+  * you can specify a location for xUnit output via `--xunit=FLAG`

-* Contemplated upcoming changes: *feedback welcome*
+* Contemplated upcoming changes:
-  * full xUnit output support via `--xunit`
+  * expand xUnit output

 * I am also in the process of implementing the feedback on [go/actools-sample-tester](go/actools-sample-tester).
-This will reduce the number of available directives, and rename some of them.